phys-jychen/dss-pid/README.md

 ```

 By now, the compilation has finished.
 Prepare your datasets, and have fun! :relaxed:

-## Change Log

-### 27 February 2024

-Added event display.
-The staggered structure has been taken into consideration.

-### 2 March 2024

-Cluster information is saved and used in BDT.

-### 10 April 2024

-Introduced energy projection to three axes and three planes.

-### 18 July 2024

-Significant modifications of the definitions.

-- The scales of FD are restricted to below the cell number in $x$ and $y$ directions.
-- Some 2D variables have been changed to 3D, e.g. energy ratios, shower radius;
-- Staggered structure has been taken into account, e.g. 3 × 3 cells in the same layer of the hit, but 2 × 2 cells in consecutive layers;
-- The event axis is obtained from 3D linear fitting instead of simply defined as parallel to $z$ axis.

-### 22 July 2024

-Added a function to dump the true positive (TP) and true negative (TN) values for plotting ROC curves.

-### 28 July 2024

-- Modified the BDT part to accelerate signal–background BDT.
-- Split the `EventNumber` into two parts, one for storing the 5 lowest digits, and the other for storing the highest digits.
-This is designed to overcome the shortcomings of TMVA package that spectators are also automatically converted to `float` type.

-### 3 August 2024

-- Changed from signal–background separation to multi-class BDT, and added weights for each process.
-The weights come from [the publication in 2023](https://doi.org/10.1007/s11433-022-1983-8).
-- Removed some variables that are strongly correlated with others.
-- Modified the contents dumped to the CSV file.

-### 31 August 2024

-Combine the ROOT files of each class before sending into BDT to speed up and reduce memory consumption.

 ## Reference
 The framework of this project comes from [ahcal-pid](https://github.com/phys-jychen/ahcal-pid).
 Since the structures of these detectors are largely different, the definitions of most of the variables have been modified.
 Besides, the execution has been greatly simplified.